Joe-Arroyo/OperaXN-ICI/README.md

 # d-Spacing              Y                 E
 ```

-Files follow the naming convention `SCAN-BANK_ID-0.dat` (TOF) and `SCAN-BANK_ID-d-0.dat` (d-spacing).
-All banks and scans are stored in a single directory alongside the logbook.
+Files follow the naming convention `SCANID-BANK-0.dat` (TOF) and `SCANID-BANK-d-0.dat` (d-spacing), where SCANID is a 5–7 digit number and BANK is a single digit (1–5).
+POLARIS-format names (`POLSCANID-b_BANK.dat`) are also supported.
+All files are stored in a single directory alongside the logbook.

 ### Echem

-Electrochemistry data as `.xlsx` or `.txt` with the following columns and absolute timestamps:
+Electrochemistry data as tab-delimited `.txt` with a header row and the following columns:

 ```
-Absolute    Elapsed    Current [A]    Voltage [V]
+Timestamp    Voltage    Current
 ```

-Absolute timestamps are required for time-correlation with diffraction scans.
+Column detection is keyword-based — headers containing `time`/`date`, `voltage`/`ecell`/`ewe`/`v/`, and `current`/`i/` are recognised automatically.
+If no header is detected, columns default to time, voltage, current in that order.

+Timestamps must be absolute (e.g. `01/02/2024 10:30:00`) and are parsed day-first.

 ## Dependencies